-Yatsuhashi: Types and Brands of the Traditional Kyoto Sweet
+Wagashi: Types and Brands of Kyoto Yatsuhashi Sweets

-Consequently, Kyoto boasts a wide range of specialties today, which range from traditional crafts to confections.
-As for me, every time I go on a sightseeing trip to Kyoto, there is a souvenir I definitely buy, about which I will talk this time.
+As for me, every time I go on a sightseeing trip to Kyoto, there is a souvenir I definitely buy.

-Yatsuhashi is one of the most famous, popular Kyoto sweets, and there are few Japanese people but know the confection.
+Yatsuhashi is one of the best-known Kyoto sweets.
+So there are few Japanese who don’t know the confection.

-As a matter of fact, a statistical survey shows that about 96% of tourists to Kyoto buy sweets for souvenirs or gifts, and 45.6% of the total sales amount comes from Yatsuhashi (Nama Yatsuhashi: 24.5%, Katayaki Yatsuhashi: 21.1%).
+A statistical survey shows that about 96% of tourists to Kyoto choose sweets for souvenirs or gifts, and 45.6% of the total sales come from Yatsuhashi (Nama Yatsuhashi: 24.5%, Katayaki Yatsuhashi: 21.1%).

-It is said that Yatsuhashi is a type of Senbei (rice cracker), and further, it is classified into two types, that is, Katayaki Yatsuhashi and Nama Yatsuhashi.
+Yatsuhashi is a kind of Senbei classified into two types; Katayaki Yatsuhashi and Nama Yatsuhashi.